 - Building types must be physically existing and occupied at the time of application undergoing Additions & Alterations (A&A) works

 - Types of developments include non-landed residential properties as well as commercial and industrial properties, business parks, educational institutions and community buildings (approved case-by-case)

 Electric Vehicle Common Charger Grant (ECCG) by LTA

 Lastly, in 2021 LTA has also launched the ECCG to encourage the installation of electric vehicle (EV) chargers in non-landed private residences (NLPRs), such as condominiums and private apartments.
 This grant will co-fund installation costs of 2,000 EV chargers at NLPRs, as an early adoption incentive.

 Electric Vehicle Common Charger Grant Requirements:

 Owners of the chargers can apply for ECCG to cover three upfront cost components of charger installation: (a) charging system (e.g. charger equipment); (b) licensed electrical worker fees; and (c) cabling and installation costs (subject to $1,000 cap).

 The ECCG will co-fund 50% of the above cost components, subject to an overall cap of $4,000 per charger.
 In addition, to facilitate energy planning and more efficient electricity consumption, only the installation of chargers with smart charging functions that allow them to monitor and react to energy consumption information through adjustments to the rate of charging will be co-funded.

 Sustainability is a crucial part of business strategies today.
 Green initiatives not only generate brand value, they save costs by increasing efficiency and mitigating risk.
-With green grants for businesses, it’s easier to take steps toward your sustainable success, like getting solar.
-For a quick read on the financial benefits of getting solar, you can head over to our article “Switching to Solar in Singapore: Top 3 Financial Incentives“.
+With green grants for businesses, it’s easier to take steps toward your sustainable success, like getting solar!
+For a personalised calculation of your cost savings with solar now, try this free solar assessment tool.